How to Build an Effective Business Plan: A Comprehensive Guide

 During the last few years, we have been seeing great shifts in the regional startup ecosystem with a huge focus and support from governments and ventures in the MENA region for startups and small businesses.
-According to Magnitt’s 2019 MENA Venture Investment Summary, 2019 saw $15M of funding in 5 venture deals, whilst the number of deals increased by 60% over the last 10 years.
+A recent survey conducted by GoDaddy shows that 82% of small businesses in the UAE, 74% in KSA, and 67% in Egypt are optimistic about their business sector growing in 2023.
+In the UAE, 53% of businesses want to grow and increase revenue/funding by a substantial amount, while in KSA and Egypt, this figure stands at 49%.
+A significant number of businesses in the MENA region are prioritizing increasing their online marketing and developing their online presence to overcome challenges.
 However, as tempting as it may seem, starting a business isn’t a walk in the park.
-It is a decision with long term implications that require passion, enthusiasm, and good planning skills.
-In this guide, we will help you learn how to build a solid and effective business plan.
+It is a decision with long-term implications that require passion, enthusiasm, and good planning skills.
+In this guide, we will help you learn how strategic planning works and how to build a solid and effective business plan.

 But first, what is a business plan?